trending_downLowest Slope Rating (Public)

 The 25 most beginner-friendly public golf courses in Kentucky, ranked by lowest slope rating.

-The most beginner-friendly public golf course in Kentucky on Stymie is Audubon Country Club in Louisville, with a minimum slope rating of 73 and 2,040 yards from the forward tees.
+The most beginner-friendly public golf course in Kentucky on Stymie is A. J. Jolly Golf Course in Alexandria, with a minimum slope rating of 85 and 3,489 yards from the forward tees.
 Slope ratings below 115 signal a course where bogey golfers can play their actual game without the layout adding strokes — usually meaning wider fairways, fewer forced carries, and gentle greens.

 101 public or municipal courses in Kentucky carry a minimum slope of 115 or lower from the forward tees, and the average across rated public courses statewide is 109.
 This list is restricted to public and municipal courses so anyone can book a tee time — no membership required.